Statistics on Arizona Opioid and Heroin Trends

-The United States makes up around 5% of the planet’s total population but uses approximately 80% of the opioid supply around the world.
-The concentration of opioid use is significantly higher in the United States.
-In fact, one in four people who have been prescribed opioids for long periods in a primary care environment end up struggling with addiction.
+The United States makes up around 5 percent of the planet’s total population but uses approximately 80 percent of the opioid supply around the world.
+Additionally, one in four people who have been prescribed opioids for long periods in a primary care environment end up struggling with addiction.

-Opioid deaths, prescription drug deaths, and heroin deaths have all increased since 2012.
-Heroin fatalities in Arizona have tripled and opioid deaths have skyrocketed.
+Opioid deaths, prescription drug deaths and heroin deaths have all increased since 2012.
+In fact, heroin fatalities in Arizona have tripled and opioid deaths have skyrocketed.

-Estimated Non-Fatal Overdoses In The Past Eight Months
+Estimated Non-Fatal Overdoses in the Past 8 Months

 The crisis has taken such a toll in Arizona – and throughout the United States – that statistics are unfolding in months, rather than years.
-Some areas in the country are harder hit than others, and Arizona is high on the list of states suffering from opioid deaths.
-Some parts of the state suffer more than others.
-For drug rehab, Gilbert, AZ, has become a mecca for those seeing help.
+Some areas of the country are harder hit than others, and Arizona is high on the list of states suffering from opioid deaths.
+As you might suspect, some parts of the state suffer more than others.

 From 2007 to 2016, hospitalizations due to prescription opioids rose by 64 per 100,000 people in Arizona.
 The peak was in 2011, with 162 hospitalizations per 100,000 people.

-Seeking out help from a recovery center like the men’s rehabilitation programs at Reflections Recovery Center is the best way to help turn things around.
-They use unique programs and the calming attributes of nature to offer support and comfort during this dangerous time.
+Seeking help from a treatment center like the men’s rehabilitation programs at Reflections Recovery Center is the best way to start turning things around.
+Reflections uses personalized treatments and the calming attributes of nature to offer support and comfort during this dangerous time.

-Addiction statistics reveal that 39% of the people who experienced a possible opioid overdose in the past eight months had a prescription for opioids two months before their overdose.
-About 2% of those people who overdosed died as a result.
+Drug use statistics reveal that 39 percent of the people who experienced a possible opioid overdose in the past eight months had a prescription for opioids at least two months before their overdose.
+About 2 percent of the people who overdosed died as a result.

 Best Heroin Treatment Centers

-Reflections Recovery Center is a rehabilitation center in Prescott, Arizona.
-Prescott is separated from the bustling metro areas but still has many amenities and services.
-It is a men’s only facility, which, for many, is more effective than the standard co-ed experiences.
-Reflections Recovery Center focuses on using the outdoors to help men who need help recovering from addiction get the tools they need to avoid relapse.
+Reflections offers a men-only program, which, for many, is more conducive to long-term recovery than the standard co-ed experience.
+Reflections focuses on clinical and holistic treatment, as well as using the outdoors to help men in recovery get the tools they need to avoid relapse.